Planning timetable

 NewcastleGateshead Convention Bureau can support you through the conference bidding and planning process and, in particular, will find the most suitable venues for your event, social programme and delegate accommodation.
-Our services are free.
+Our services are completely free of charge.

-Before you make a start, contact Gill Pilkington at the Convention Bureau to find out how you can make best use of our free professional advice and support.
+Before you make a start, contact our Convention Bureau team to find out how you can make best use of our free professional advice and support.
 We will meet with you to discuss your requirements in detail and then help ensure the success of your event.
-Call +44 (0)191 440 5759 or email gill.pilkington@ngi.org.uk.
+Call +44 (0)191 440 5759 or email caroline.reed@ngi.org.uk.

 A good planning timetable is essential to keep those involved in the project on track.
 It should define key tasks and dates and highlight important deadlines.
 You may also wish to include areas of responsibility.
 Most importantly, the timetable should be reviewed and updated on a regular basis.